 No matter how good the care we provide for our pet cats, sooner or later they may run into a health problem — a bacterial infection, a bite wound or something less obvious where we notice our pet is hiding or not eating or drinking water regularly.
 When this happens prompt veterinary attention may head off a bigger (and more expensive) health issue down the road.
 Yet for many, prompt veterinary care is not an option — their budgets simply don't stretch that far.
-If you have a sick or injured cat that needs minor veterinary attention (excluding medical emergencies, dental procedures, parasite infestations and chronic conditions such as kidney disease, hyperthyroidism and diabetes), we may be able to help.
+If you have a sick or injured cat that needs minor veterinary attention (excluding medical emergencies, dental procedures, parasite infestations and chronic conditions such as asthma, kidney disease, hyperthyroidism and diabetes), we may be able to help.

 To qualify, you (and your cat) must meet all of the eligibility requirements of our spay/neuter program and — in addition — be a food stamp recipient.
 Your cat must already be sterilized.
 And you – or anyone in your household – may not have sought veterinary help from us before — as this is a one‐cat, one‐household, one‐treatment program.